 |Estimated time to complete:|

-Students begin the Nuclear Medicine Technology Program in Fall term of each year.
+Students begin the discipline courses of the Nuclear Medicine Technology program in Fall term of each year.
 A total of 75 credits must be completed for this degree.
 Course content is sequential, and students must plan to enroll in all NMT courses in the order and during the terms indicated on the courses outline.
-The program currently accepts 15 candidates per year.
+The program currently selects 15 candidates per year to continue to discipline courses.
 Coursework includes:

 Our graduates can be found in every major medical organization in Miami Dade County, as technologist, Imaging Supervisors, lead technologists, and Directors of Imaging.
 Students who pursue this course of study may find employment in job roles such as: